arrow

 Learn more »

-These travel insurance to USA from Canada plans have limitations for travelers or students located in Canada:
+These travel insurance to USA from Canada plans have certain limitations for Canadian travelers and international students.
+Review the providers below before purchasing.

-LIMITATION: These plans are not available to individuals who are physically located in Canada at the time of purchase.
-However, you can buy this plan or arrival in the US (if for example, you stay longer than expected, the Atlas plan can be purchased to cover you until your return to Canada).
+💡 LIMITATION: These plans are not available to individuals physically located in Canada at the time of purchase.
+However, once you arrive in the USA, you can buy coverage.
+For example, if you extend your stay, the Atlas plan can cover you until your return to Canada.

-LIMITATION: If physically located in Canada, you are prohibited to purchase these plans.
+💡 LIMITATION: If you are physically in Canada, you are prohibited from purchasing these plans.
+You must be outside Canada at the time of application.

-LIMITATION: Seven Corners offers these plans.
-However these plans do not accept an address in Canada.
-Customer may use overseas home country address.
+💡 LIMITATION: While Seven Corners offers these plans, they do not accept a Canadian residential address.
+Customers may use their overseas home country address when applying.

 Which providers offer Canadian medical insurance in the USA?